 Assistant Professor of Psychiatry and Behavioral Sciences

-Dr. Zabel is the clinical director of neuropsychology at Kennedy Krieger Institute, and supervises neuropsychology trainees at the doctoral, internship, and residency level as part of the Institute’s Maternal and Child Health Bureau (MCHB) Leadership Education in Neurodevelopmental Disabilities training program (LEND; 6T73MC0019).
-Professional affiliations include the editorial board for The Clinical Neuropsychologist and the professional advisory board of the Spina Bifida Association.
+Dr. Zabel is the clinical director of neuropsychology at Kennedy Krieger Institute, and supervises neuropsychology trainees at the doctoral, internship, and residency levels as part of the Institute’s Maternal and Child Health Bureau (MCHB) Leadership Education in Neurodevelopmental Disabilities training program (LEND; 6T73MC0019).
+Professional affiliations include the editorial board of The Clinical Neuropsychologist and the professional advisory board of the Spina Bifida Association.

-Dr. Zabel’s research focuses upon the adaptive and neuropsychological functioning of individuals with congenital and acquired disorders of the brain’s white matter, with particular emphasis on persons with hydrocephalus, spina bifida, Sturge Weber Syndrome, and cerebral palsy.
-Recent publications have focused upon the executive components of medical self-care, self-management, and transition into adulthood.
-Within KKI, Dr. Zabel and his collaborators have instituted a system of internet-based clinical data collection to facilitate efficient parent- and teacher-report of behavior.
-Outside of KKI, Dr. Zabel and his collaborators have created the Kennedy Krieger Independence Scales – Spina Bifida Version (KKIS-SB) to measure the executive components of spina bifida related health care.
-The KKIS-SB and other instruments have been accrued into a nationally available online dashboard of parent, teacher, and self-report questionnaires to help facilitate the systematic provision of evidence-based spina bifida-related care.
+Dr. Zabel’s research focuses upon the adaptive and neuropsychological functioning of individuals with congenital and acquired disorders of the brain’s white matter, with particular emphasis on persons with hydrocephalus, spina bifida, Sturge-Weber syndrome, and cerebral palsy.
+Recent publications have focused on the executive components of medical self-care, self-management, and transition into adulthood.
+Within Kennedy Krieger, Dr. Zabel and his collaborators have instituted a system of internet-based clinical data collection to facilitate efficient parent- and teacher-report of behavior.
+Outside of Kennedy Krieger, Dr. Zabel and his collaborators have created the Kennedy Krieger Independence Scales–Spina Bifida Version (KKIS-SB) to measure the executive components of spina bifida–related health care.
+The KKIS-SB and other instruments have been accrued into a nationally available online dashboard of parent, teacher, and self-report questionnaires to help facilitate the systematic provision of evidence-based spina bifida–related care.

-Dr. Vaurio's interests include characterizing how genetic disorders and environmental factors change the course of development.
-She is currently assisting with studies investigating how dietary interventions can change the medical and cognitive outcome for children with adrenoleukodystrophy.
-She is also assisting with studies evaluating the genetic factors contributing to social behavioral difficulties in children with Fragile X syndrome, Down syndrome, and autism.
-She is interested in learning and memory in children with ADHD, autism spectrum disorders, and reading disabilities.
-She is currently site PI for the recently funded multi-site study, "Longitudinal Study of Cognition in Subjects with Nemann Pick Disease-Type C."
+Dr. Vaurio’s interests include characterizing how genetic disorders and environmental factors change the course of development.
+She is currently assisting with studies investigating how dietary interventions can change the medical and cognitive outcomes for children with adrenoleukodystrophy.
+She is also assisting with studies evaluating the genetic factors contributing to social behavioral difficulties in children with fragile X syndrome, Down syndrome, and autism.
+She is interested in learning and memory in children with ADHD, ASD, and reading disabilities.
+She is currently site principal investigator for the recently funded multisite study, “Longitudinal Study of Cognition in Subjects with Niemann-Pick Disease Type C.”

 Dr. Beetar joined the Department of Neuropsychology at Kennedy Krieger in 2007, following faculty positions at Brown University and Ohio State University.
 As a primary supervisor for the postdoctoral residency in neuropsychology at Kennedy Krieger Institute, Dr. Beetar is developing a training program of national prominence for school psychologists (at both predoctoral and postdoctoral levels) that incorporates state-of-the-art neuropsychological methods in a nationally recognized school affiliated with a major academic medical center.
 At present, no other such training program exists in the United States.

 Dr. Wodka is a pediatric neuropsychologist at the Center for Autism and Related Disorders, and is a primary supervisor for the postdoctoral residency in neuropsychology at Kennedy Krieger Institute.
-Her research interests include examining motor development, attention, and other aspects higher-order cognitive processes in neurodevelopmental disorders, particularly autism.
-She is the principle investigator on an externally funded project examining the relationship between attention, tactile perception, and abnormal sensory behavior in autism.
-She has also recently presented and published findings related to language outcomes for severely language delayed children with autism.
-Other research interests include examining differences in children with autism, with and without comorbidities (e.g., anxiety, ADHD, aggression), as well as collaborating in the development of an autism screening measure.
+Her research interests include examining motor development, attention, and other aspects of higher-order cognitive processes in neurodevelopmental disorders, particularly autism.
+She is the principal investigator on an externally funded project examining the relationship between attention, tactile perception, and abnormal sensory behavior in autism.
+She has also recently presented and published findings related to language outcomes for children with autism and severe language delays.
+Other research interests include examining differences in children with autism, with and without comorbidities (e.g., anxiety, ADHD, aggression), and collaborating in the development of an autism screening measure.

-Dr. Jacobson is a licensed psychologist and pediatric neuropsychologist.
-Clinically, she coordinates the Executive Function and Oncology clinics within the department's outpatient specialty services.
-Within these clinics, she sees children referred for neuropsychological evaluation with a variety of developmental and medical conditions.
+Dr. Jacobson is a pediatric neuropsychologist.
+Clinically, she coordinates the Executive Function and Oncology clinics within the department’s outpatient specialty services.
+Within these clinics, she sees children referred for neuropsychological evaluation who have a variety of developmental and medical conditions.

-Dr. Jacobson's research interests include characterizing how children's developing executive functions interact with their developmental contexts at home and school to influence brain development and neurobehavioral functioning.
-She is interested in studying children with identified disorders affecting executive functioning (e.g., ADHD, Spina Bifida, cancers and cancer treatment), as well as children at risk for developing executive dysfunction.
-She is developing clinical screening tools for identifying children with neurocognitive difficulties which can be used as part of typical medical care visits for specific clinical populations.
-She has collaborated on Institute projects examining response variability in children with ADHD, characteristics of attentional disorders in referred children, influences of working memory and response variability on reading fluency in ADHD, executive functioning in spina bifida, and validation of an online version the Kennedy Krieger Independence Scales -- Spina Bifida Version (KKIS).
+Dr. Jacobson’s research interests include characterizing how the developing executive functions of children interact with their developmental contexts at home and school to influence brain development and neurobehavioral functioning.
+She is interested in studying children with identified disorders affecting executive function (e.g., ADHD, spina bifida, cancers, and cancer treatment) and children at risk for developing executive dysfunction.
+She is developing clinical screening tools for identifying children with neurocognitive difficulties, which can be used as part of typical medical care visits for specific clinical populations.
+She has collaborated on Institute projects examining response variability in children with ADHD, characteristics of attentional disorders in referred children, influences of working memory and response variability on reading fluency in ADHD, executive function in spina bifida, and validation of the Kennedy Krieger Independence Scales–Spina Bifida Version (KKIS-SB).

-Dr. Reesman is a pediatric neuropsychologist in the Department of Neuropsychology.
-She provides training and supervision to neuropsychology doctoral students, interns, and post-doctoral residents.
-She has special expertise in the assessment of children who are deaf or hard-of-hearing, individuals who use American Sign Language, as well as in assessment of children pre- and post-cochlear implant surgery.
-Dr. Reesman oversees and provides clinical services in the Deafness Related Evaluations and More (DREAM) clinic, and is the attending neuropsychologist for the multi-disciplinary Neurorehabilitation Concussion Clinic, part of Kennedy Krieger's Rehabilitation Continuum of Care.
+Dr. Reesman is a pediatric neuropsychologist.
+She provides training and supervision to neuropsychology doctoral students, interns, and postdoctoral residents.
+She has special expertise in assessing children who are deaf or hard-of-hearing, individuals who use American Sign Language, and children before and after cochlear implant surgery.
+Dr. Reesman oversees and provides clinical services in the Deafness Related Evaluations and More (DREAM) clinic, and is the attending neuropsychologist for the multidisciplinary Neurorehabilitation Concussion Clinic, part of Kennedy Krieger’s Rehabilitation Continuum of Care.

-Dr. Reesman's research interests include examining the accessibility and validity of various neuropsychological assessment techniques with children who are deaf or hard-of-hearing, interventions to improve working memory, and promoting recovery from mild TBI in young children.
-Her past research projects have examined neuropsychological functioning in children with Sturge-Weber syndrome, as well as validation of novel assessment measures used in evaluation of pediatric mild TBI.
+Dr. Reesman’s research interests include examining the accessibility and validity of various neuropsychological assessment techniques with children who are deaf or hard-of-hearing, interventions to improve working memory, and promoting recovery from mild traumatic brain injury in young children.
+Her past research projects have examined neuropsychological functioning in children with Sturge-Weber syndrome and validation of novel assessment measures used in evaluation of pediatric mild traumatic brain injury.